Aliases for PRKG1 Gene

 GeneCards Summary for PRKG1 Gene

 PRKG1 (Protein Kinase, CGMP-Dependent, Type I) is a Protein Coding gene.
-Diseases associated with PRKG1 include aortic aneurysm, familial thoracic 8 and phosphoglycerate kinase deficiency.
-Among its related pathways are Signaling by GPCR and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include calcium channel regulator activity and cGMP-dependent protein kinase activity.
+Diseases associated with PRKG1 include prkg1-related thoracic aortic aneurysms and aortic dissections and aortic aneurysm, familial thoracic 8.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACA.

 UniProtKB/Swiss-Prot for PRKG1 Gene